mthulin/boot.pval/cran-comments.md

 ## Updated package
 This is a new version of the package.
-Support for missing values have been added, as have support for BCa intervals.
-Presentation of p-values in regression models has been improved.
-A vignette has been added.
+Support for one-sided tests has been added, along with convenience functions for tests of location.
+A new vignette has been added.

 ## Test environments
 * local Ubuntu 24.04 install, R 4.4.2